andrespdlr/cities_fingerprints/README.md

 - Module 1 script
 - Module 2 script (.py and .ipynb)
 - output folder with csv output files
-- layers folder, with an instance of three mexican states layer
+- layers folder, with an instance (due to weight concerns) of three mexican states layer
 - images folder, with examples and visualization of the outputs